Maxim Reznik: Biography

 Maxim Lvovich Reznik was born on September 13, 1974, in Leningrad.
 He graduated from Leningrad Gymnasium No. 11.
 He graduated with honors from the Faculty of History of Saint Petersburg State University (1996), the North-West Academy of Public Administration (1997) with a degree in public and municipal administration.

 Between 1997 and 1999, Reznik was Deputy Chairman of the Committee for Family, Childhood and Youth Affairs of the Administration of Saint Petersburg.
 He resigned after the Yabloko party decided to oppose Governor Vladimir Yakovlev.
 Between 1999 and 2003 he was Director of Social Programs of the EPITsentr-Saint Petersburg Foundation.
 He was also the founder and first chair of the Saint Petersburg Youth Union "Yabloko".
 In June 2000 he became a deputy of the Municipal Council of the 74th Municipal District of Saint Petersburg.
 Between 2000 and 2002 Reznik was Deputy chair, then between 2002 and 2003 First Deputy chairman, and then between 2003 and 2012 Chairman of the Saint Petersburg Regional Branch of Yabloko.
+(Sergey Indenok was the Reznik's assistant.)